hipe/tmx/system/doc/issues/027-the-stubbed-filesystem-narrative.md

-why do anything yourself ever? given skylab's slant on numerous DIY testing experiments, we deemed it an appropriate use-case for a home-rolled solution. also, the scope of our plans for mocking is both narrower *for* filesystems, and broader *than* filesystems as compared to whatever else is out there. also, wanstrath et. al have been busy running one of the greatest websites on the planet and so probably don't maintain piddly little ruby
+why do anything yourself ever? given skylab's slant on numerous DIY testing experiments, we deemed it an appropriate use-case for a home-rolled solution. also, the scope of our plans for stubbing is both narrower *for* filesystems, and broader *than* filesystems as compared to whatever else is out there. also, wanstrath et. al have been busy running one of the greatest websites on the planet and so probably don't maintain piddly little ruby